jess-sys/22Docs/docs/valgrind.rst

 		return (0);
 	}

 Yes, I agree, this error is obvious.
-But it does happen that the same pointer is freed twice, or that some programmer tries to free something that wasn't allocated.
+But it does happen that the same pointer is twice free'd, or that some programmer tries to free something that wasn't allocated.
 There are plenty of reasons for an invalid free to happen.
-Let's look at valgrind's message :
+Let's look at Valgrind's message :

 .. code-block:: console